• Skip to primary navigation

 • Facebook

-Learn how to make a fruit tart from scratch, including the pâte sucrée (a sweet shortcrust dough for tarts) and vanilla pastry cream.
-The fruit tart can be topped with the fruits you prefer or whatever fruits are in season, so it's highly customizable.
+Learn how to make a perfect fruit tart from scratch, including the pâte sucrée (a sweet shortcrust dough for tarts) and vanilla pastry cream.
+The custard tart can be topped with your preferred fruit or whatever is in season.
+It's highly customizable.
 Anything goes from fresh berries to grapes, kiwis, or even slices of citrus fruit!

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.